 After your lunch, drive out to Wilderness Trail Distillery, 4095 Lebanon Road, for a tour and tasting.
+Now an official stop on the Kentucky Bourbon Trail!
 Co-founders Shane Baker and Pat Heist, with their strong backgrounds in science and more than twenty years of industry experience, know how to build a great bourbon.
 They started the Wilderness Trail line with a combination of carefully-curated, proprietary yeast strains, combined with a premium selection of Kentucky Proud® certified seed-grade corn, wheat and rye varietals grown at nearby Caverndale and Walnut Grove Farms and cold, clear water from Kentucky’s natural limestone springs.

 During your tour, you’ll see some of the processes that turn these distinctive ingredients into a great Wilderness Trail pour.
 The distillery’s infusion mashing process, which uses an exact amount of heat to gelatinize starches without derogation of the quality of the grains, yields a soft and flavorful distillate.
 And because Wilderness Trail uses a clean steam boiler, the first Kentucky Bourbon distillery to do so, the final product is free of the slight chemical taste found in many spirits.